 Mental health includes our emotional, psychological, and social well-being.
 It can affect how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood.
 Mentalhealth.gov

-Here at Lutton St Nicholas Primary School we work hard to promote positive mental health and wellbeing to ensure all pupils are able to cope with changes, emotions and situations in their lives that they may find challenging.
+Here at Lutton St Nicholas Primary Academy we work hard to promote positive mental health and wellbeing to ensure all pupils are able to cope with changes, emotions and situations in their lives that they may find challenging.
 We understand that all the children will face some difficulties throughout their lives and we aim to support them in managing these appropriately and with confidence.